New AP Course Pacing Guide

 The AP Chemistry framework included in the CED outlines distinct skills, called science practices, that students should practice throughout the year—skills that will help them learn to think and act like chemists.

 |1.
 Models and Representations||Describe models and representations, including across scales.||8%–12%||2%–4%|

 |2.
 Question and Method||Determine scientific questions and methods.||8%–12%||10%–16%|

 |3.
 Representing Data and Phenomena||Create representations or models of chemical phenomena.||Not assessed in multiple-choice section.||8%–16%|

 |4.
 Model Analysis||Analyze and interpret models and representations on a single scale or across multiple scales.||23%–30%||5%–9%|

 AP and Higher Education

 This chart shows recommended scores for granting credit, and how much credit should be awarded, for each AP course.
-Your students can look up credit and placement policies for colleges and universities on the AP Credit Policy search.
+Your students can look up credit and placement policies for colleges and universities on the AP Credit Policy Search.

-Meet the current Development Committee for AP Chemistry.
+Meet the Development Committee for AP Chemistry.